mdekstrand/astral-filing-cabinet/README.md

 and manipulate data in a DVC repository.
 I'm focused on getting the core functionality working before adding support for multiple layouts.

+Right now AFC is only tested with Git, but there is no reason why it could not be used with Mercurial or another DVCS.
+It just needs a couple things:

+- Commit pointer files (`.afc` files) to the VCS
+- Ignore the tracked files in the VCS

 [dvc]: https://dvc.org